reseña_ciencia_religion

 Mariano Artigas finished this book shortly before his death and offers a mature synthesis of his thinking.
 The text can be a good financial aid for those who want to take a critical look at the most important questions raised by the relationship between modern science and religion.

-Mariano Artigas (Zaragoza, 1938 - Pamplona, 2006).
-Doctor in Physical Sciences and in Philosophy, he was the first Dean of the Ecclesiastical School of Philosophy and Full Professor of Philosophy of Science and Nature at the University of Navarre from 1987 until his death.
-He published eighteen books and numerous specialised and informative articles on the relations between science, Philosophy and theology.
-He was a full member of the International Academy of Philosophy of Sciences in Brussels and of the Pontifical Academy of St. Thomas in the Vatican; consultant of the committee Pontifical for dialogue with non-believers and invited by the Pontifical Academy of Sciences; Visiting Professor of several universities in Spain and other countries.
-He was honoured with the award Europa of the University of Navarra in 2002.
-He also received a award and several grants from research from the Templeton Foundation in the United States.
+Mariano Artigas (Zaragoza, 1938 – Pamplona, 2006).
+A Doctor of Physical Sciences and Philosophy, he was the first Dean the Ecclesiastical School of Philosophy Full Professor Philosophy of Science and Nature at the University of Navarra from 1987 until his death.
+He published eighteen books and numerous scholarly and popular articles on the relationships between science, philosophy, and theology.
+He was a full member of the International Academy of Philosophy of Science in Brussels and the Pontifical Academy of St. Thomas in the Vatican; consultant committee for Dialogue with Non-Believers and a guest of the Pontifical Academy of Sciences; and Visiting Professor several universities in Spain and other countries.
+He was honored with the award from the University of Navarra in 2002.
+He also received an award several research grants research the Templeton Foundation in the United States.